Functions Development Guidelines

 Chain Functions

-channel, and send it to your hello-logger
+and send them to the hello-logger

 Function.